goeiebook/creativelab/README.md

 ---

 I found the basketball, hidden in undergrowth.
 I smiled and reached out to pick it up.
 But something was wrong.
 It had been stabbed.
 Disgusted, I dropped it and walked away.
 A few hours later I thought I should take a picture of it.
 Because it seems I'm beginning to write a story now, about code and circumstance.
-And the basketball was part of that now.
+And the basketball played a key role.
 So I walked back to the park and photographed the ball.
 Then I picked it up and dropped it into a garbage can.
-The garbage can stank like bagged dog shit.
+The garbage can stank like dog shit.

 ![stabbed basketball][brokenball]